abuseofnotation/abuseofnotation.github.io/scratchpads/misc.md

 And conversely, everything that is not worth doing poorly is not worth doing at all.

-Banality of evil
----
-I think that the principle of the banality of evil is also valid in the other way around: not only that evil is banal, but all banal things are evil (i.e. banal <=> evil)

 Mathematics in daily life
 ---